Leslie G. Biesecker, M.D.

 The clinical focus of the ClinSeq® initiative has been expanded to include pharmacogenetics, as well as evaluation of genes that cause cancer susceptibility, malignant hyperthermia, and cardiac muscle and rhythm disorders.
 This project is one of the leading efforts in an exciting new area of research and is establishing new approaches to study design, informed consent and subject participation for clinical genomics research.

-Dr. Biesecker is a clinical and molecular geneticist and is the chief of the Medical Genomics and Metabolic Genetics Branch at the National Human Genome Research Institute (NHGRI) of the National Institutes of Health.
+Dr. Biesecker is a clinical and molecular geneticist and is the chief of the Center for Precision Health Research at the National Human Genome Research Institute (NHGRI) of the National Institutes of Health.
 He uses genetic and genomic technologies to study the etiology of inherited disorders.
 He received his medical training at the University of Illinois, training in pediatrics at the University of Wisconsin, and in clinical and molecular genetics at the University of Michigan.
 His laboratory has elucidated the etiology and natural history of numerous diseases, including Proteus syndrome, PIK3CA-related overgrowth syndrome, TARP syndrome, oculofaciocardiodental syndrome, Lenz microphthalmia syndrome, McKusick-Kaufman syndrome, Bardet-Biedl syndrome, Pallister-Hall syndrome and Amish microcephaly, and has contributed to the discovery of many others.
 In addition, he developed the ClinSeq® program, which has consented more than 1,000 subjects for whole-genome sequencing with the interpretation and return of results.
 He co-directs a Clinical Laboratory Improvement Ammendments (CLIA)-certified molecular diagnostic laboratory within NHGRI.